Sheep dip is a hazardous substance – follow this code to reduce the risk of groundwater pollution when you use, store and dispose of dip.

-- 10m from watercourses (eg streams) and wetlands - further away if possible
+- 10m from watercourses (for example streams) and wetlands – further away if possible

 - 50m from any well, spring or borehole

-- 30m from a watercourse that drain into a river or wetland designated as a European site or a site of special scientific interest (SSSI)
+- 30m from a watercourse that drain into a river or wetland designated as a European site or a Site of Special Scientific Interest

 Avoid sites in a flood plain and with a high water table.

-You shouldn’t use dip baths or drains pens on roads or tracks, or on a slope that drains directly towards a watercourse.
+You should not use dip baths or drains pens on roads or tracks, or on a slope that drains directly towards a watercourse.